microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

     })(this);
     ```

 1. Electron needs a main startup file.
 The startup file performs the initial configuration of the application, responds to application events (such as the user closing the application), and loads the initial user interface.
-Create a `main.ts` file (the .ts extension is for TypeScript) and add the following statements to it:
+Create a file named **main.ts** in the project directory (the .ts extension is for TypeScript) and add the following statements to it:

     ```typescript
     const {app, BrowserWindow} = require('electron');

     let win = null;